erictt/computer-science-learning/stanford-machine-learning/week-1.md

   * Different values give you different functions
   * If \\(\theta_{0}\\) is 1.5 and \\(\theta_{1}\\) is 0 then we get straight line parallel with X along 1.5 @ y
   * If \\(\theta_{1}\\) is > 0 then we get a positive slope
-  * We want to find a straight line which colse to the actural `y`s as possible
+  * We want to find a straight line which colse to the actual `y`s as possible

 * To formalize this:

-  * We want to solve a minialization problem
+  * We want to solve a minimization problem
   * Minimize \\((h_{\theta}(x)-y)^{2}\\)
     * minimize the difference between h(x) and y for each/any/every example
   * Sum this over the training set:\\(\dfrac {1}{2m} \displaystyle \sum _{i=1}^m \left (h_\theta (x_{i}) - y_{i} \right)^2\\)